reactjs/react.dev/src/content/learn/sharing-state-between-components.md

 <YouWillLearn>

 - How to share state between Components by lifting it up
-- What are controlled and uncontrolled components
+- What are controlled and uncontrolled Components

 </YouWillLearn>